 The recommendation interface is created dynamically, using the inference context to identify the relevant features and measures.
-Examples of the MyPYTHIA recommender interface for two application case studies are shown in Figure 5.
+Examples of generated MyPYTHIA recommender interfaces for two application case studies are shown in Figure 5.

-4 Current Applications Coverage of MyPYTHIA
+4. Current Applications Coverage of MyPYTHIA

 We now describe the chief application case studies that have used MyPYTHIA.
 One of these studies - involving PDE benchmarks - is described in greater detail in the next section.